Dolphins' new recruits seek to make impression at training camp

 Now the question is: How long will it take for the quarterback to develop a chemistry with his receivers?

-"Really with the rookies, you just want to see if what you saw in college and on tape is going to carry over," Gase said.
+"Really, with the rookies, you just want to see if what you saw in college and on tape is going to carry over," Gase said.

-Minkah Fitzpatrick is a guy that Phins fans hope to see find a place on this team from day one.
+First-round draft pick Minkah Fitzpatrick is a guy who fans hope to see find a place on this team from day one.

-Mike Gisecki can run most of the inside routes that find mismatches.
-Stretching the field and making plays, DeVante Parker is another guy that many people feel will have a breakout year.
+Mike Gesicki can run most of the inside routes that find mismatches.
+Stretching the field and making plays, DeVante Parker is another guy who many people feel will have a breakout year.

-The feeling inside the organization is that he is the guy with the tools, all the skills, and the No. 1 wideout spot is up for him to take.
+The feeling inside the organization is that he is the guy with the tools, and the No. 1 wideout spot is up for him to take.

 Veteran running back and former Hurricanes star Frank Gore is still looking to turn some heads.
 Hoping he can be a late game grinder, Gore is still a productive player and looks to be in great shape.